Free government cell phones or financial assistance for bills in Florida.

 As indicated, the credit is for people that receive some type of benefits from the state or federal government, or that meet low income guidelines.
 Those criteria will depend on the number of people in the household too.
 As a general guideline, families might be eligible for Lifeline if the household’s total income is less than 150% of the poverty guidelines that are established by the federal government.
 Anyone seeking a credit based on these low income levels will also need to have proof of it, their household savings, and other information.

-For people enrolled into some form of public assistance, they will automatically qualify for a reduction in their bills.
+For people enrolled into some form of public assistance, they will automatically qualify for a reduction in their bills or free government sponsored cell phone service.
 The programs that will qualify households include Supplement Security Income (SSI), National School Lunch Program, LIHEAP, Medicaid, SNAP food stamps, or section 8 housing.
 There are others that qualify as well, however those are some of the most common programs that Lifeline customers receive.
 Proof of receipt of these benefits will be required from any applicants, and they can call their cellular provider to enroll or the state for more information.

 Whether someone meets the income thresholds or benefit guidelines noted above, please note if they have a free phone from Assurance Wireless, T Mobile, or Safelink, then they will not be qualified for the Florida service.
 Individuals can decide to cancel those phones if they want, but Florida will not allow residents to enroll into multiple telephone assistance programs.
 Individuals can therefore only receive savings on one phone per household.